getodk/docs/docs/web-forms-intro.rst

 To opt into ODK Web Forms, go to the :guilabel:`Settings` tab for a specific form.
 In the :guilabel:`Web Forms` section, select the :guilabel:`ODK Web Forms` option, read the description, and confirm that you want to opt in.

-If you make some test submission using Web Forms and find that all of the functionality that you need is supported well, Web Forms can be used to collect real data.
+If you make some test submissions using Web Forms and find that all of the functionality that you need is supported well, Web Forms can be used to collect real data.

 You can see what functionality is currently supported `on Github <https://github.com/getodk/web-forms?tab=readme-ov-file#feature-matrix>`_.
-In particular, please note that the following sometimes subtle features are not yet supported:

-* :ref:`Dynamic defaults <dynamic-defaults>` and the XLSForm ``trigger`` column
-* :ref:`Metadata questions <metadata>`

 You can change a form's setting between Enketo and Web Forms at any time.
 Any form links that users already have will continue to work and will reflect the setting on the server at the time that the user loads the form link.
-Existing submissions are not affected by switching between web forms libraries.
+Existing submissions are not affected by switching between web forms options.

 .. _web-forms-question-types: